KhronosGroup/SYCL_Reference/source/iface/range.rst

 The range is an abstraction that describes the number of elements in each dimension of buffers and index spaces.
-It can contain 1, 2, or 3 numbers, dependending on the dimensionality of the object it describes.
+It can contain 1, 2, or 3 numbers, depending on the dimensionality of the object it describes.

 .. rubric:: Template parameters